BrandonXue/com-py-ler/README.md

    Only the "Required files" and "Input files" are needed to test the program.
    Here is a list of all the files:
     - "Required files" to run the program:
-        - ratify.py		----	the main script file
+        - ratify.py		        ----	the main script file for the compiler
         - lexer_constants.py	----	set definitions & constants
         - rat_lexer.py		    ----	the RatLexer & Token classes
         - rat_parser.py		    ----	the RatParser class
         - reader.py		        ----	a wrapper class for file input

+    - Virtual machine:
+        - rat.py                ----    a virtual machine to recognize compiled p-code

     - "Input files" for testing the program:
         - test1.rat        ----    test file 1, <10 lines